objcio/articles/2014-08-11-behavior-driven-development.md

         });
     });

 Looks much simpler, doesn't it?
 Note that by looking for a button with "Sign In" as the title, we also tested whether such a button exists at all.
 Moreover, by simulating a tap, we tested whether the action is correctly hooked up.
-And in the end, by asserting that our `SignInManager` should be called, we tested whether or not that part is correctly implemented—all of this using three simple tests.
+And in the end, by asserting that our `SignInManager` should be called, we tested whether or not that part is correctly implemented — all of this using three simple tests.

 What is also great is that we no longer need to expose any of those properties.
 As a matter of fact, our interface could be as simple as this: